 I deliver UX, IxD, and UI design as a 100% UX designer.

 Our users learn behaviours.
 Their behaviours and environment affect their experience and in turn, their performance.
-We must research and analyse to deliver the service our users and our enterprise need.
+We must research and analyse to design and deliver the service our users and our enterprise need.

 As a digital designer I discuss my design with stakeholders and graphicists using sketches and wireframes and collaborate with our "techies" using HTML and CSS.
 We share our learning through rapport and common goals in the langauges of our medium and a 100% UX design workflow.
 Together we test and deliver best in class services and experiences to our enterprise and for our users.